Sustainable marine transport for an eco-friendly future

 Electric vessels: advancing sustainability in marine transportation

-Electric vessels are powered by batteries, which can be charged from shore or on board using renewable energy sources.
+Furthermore, electric vessels are powered by batteries, which can be charged from shore or on board using renewable energy sources.
 They produce zero emissions, making them a clean and sustainable option for marine transport.

 These types of vessels are also relatively quiet, making them a good choice for use in sensitive areas, such as near ports or in national parks.

-One of the challenges facing electric vessels is the high cost of batteries.
+However, one of the challenges facing electric vessels is the high cost of batteries.
 However, the cost of batteries is expected to come down as technology improves.
 Another challenge is the limited range of electric vessels.

 This challenge is being addressed by the development of larger and more powerful batteries.